KeranSiva/100-days-of-code/README.md

 # 100-days-of-code

-My daily challange to get better in python.
-Every day i will program 1-2 hours of python.
-I will start withe the practies in the book "Automate the boring stuff with python" Al Sweigart.
+My daily challenge getting better in python.
+Every day I will program 1-2 hours of python.
+I will start withe the practises in the book "Automate the boring stuff with python" by Al Sweigart.

 Day 1: Programmed Chapter 7 - Phone and Mail Extractor

+Day 2: Practice Chapter 7 - Password Validator and Regex Strip